 I am able to offer one to one coaching or run workshops and talks on a range of subjects related to the project – please have a look at the workshops and talks page here on the website.

 Darren, my fiancé is an excellent accredited photographer and horse guardian, having been chosen and ‘taught’ by some amazing and wonderful horses over the years.
-He is also the designer and producer of many of the products in our shop and is able to personalise pretty much any item in terms of colours, designs and mixes.

 We also enjoy the company of 3 Jack Russell’s in our lives!!